ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 ## Workflows

 #### [privilegedBuild.yml](.github/workflows/privilegedBuild.yml)
-Triggered either by push to master or main branch or manually (`workflow_dispatch`).
+Triggered either by push to main/master branch or manually (`workflow_dispatch`).
-Composed of four jobs:
+Composed of six jobs:
-1) build:
+1) buildLibrary:
-   1) Compiles the library, signs it with a private key.
+   1) Compiles the library and signs it with a private key.
-   1) Deploys build artifacts to a staging repository in MavenCentral.
+   1) Deploys build artifacts to a Sonatype staging repository.
-   1) Deploys build artifacts to MavenLocal (~/.m2) for easier file access during GitHub release creation.
+   1) Deploys build artifacts to MavenLocal (~/.m2) and saves ~/.m2 as maven-local.tar, to be included in GitHub release.
-1) staging:
+   1) Saves lint results as library-lint-results.html, to be included in GitHub release.
+1) buildSampleAppStaging (depends on buildLibrary):
-   1) Prepares instrumented tests to be executed against library in the staging repository.
+   1) Builds sample application against the library deployed to Sonatype staging repository.
+   1) Artifacts APKs as sampleapp-staging-apks.
+Will not be attached to GitHub release.
+   1) Artifacts lint report as sampleapp-staging-lint-report.html.
+Will not be attached to GitHub release.
+1) runInstrumentedTests (depends on buildLibrary):
-   1) Runs instrumented tests on a matrix of emulated Android devices.
+   1) Runs instrumented tests on a matrix of emulated Android devices against the library deployed to Sonatype staging repository.
+   1) Artifacts test report as instrumentedTestsReport-${{ matrix.api-level }}-${{ matrix.arch }}.tar, to be included in GitHub release.
+1) releaseSonatype (depends on buildLibrary and runInstrumentedTests):
-1) releaseSonatype: Promotes the staging repository to MavenCentral.
+   Promotes the Sonatype staging repository to MavenCentral.
+1) releaseGitHub (depends on releaseSonatype):
+   1) Waits for release to propagate to MavenCentral.
+   1) Updates sample application version.
-1) releaseGitHub:
+   1) Creates GitHub release.
-   1) Increments library version in git repository.
+   1) Increments library version.
+1) buildSampleApp (depends on releaseGitHub):
-   1) Builds sample application against the newly released library.
+   1) Builds sample application against the released library.
-   1) Creates GitHub release and post release version increment commit.
+   1) Attaches APKs and lint-results.html to GitHub release.

 #### [unprivilegedBuild.yml](.github/workflows/unprivilegedBuild.yml)
-Triggered either by pull request or manually (`workflow_dispatch`).
+Triggered either by push to branch other than main/master or manually (`workflow_dispatch`).
+Composed of three jobs:
-1) Build.
-Compiles the library, deploys to mavenLocal (~/.m2), builds sample application.
+1) buildLibrary.
+Builds the library and deploys to MavenLocal (~/.m2).
+1) buildSampleApp.
+Depends on buildLibrary.
+   1) Builds the sample application against the library deployed to a staging repository in MavenLocal (~/.m2).
+   1) Artifacts APKs as sampleapp-staging-apks.
+   1) Artifacts lint report as sampleapp-staging-lint-report.html.
+1) runInstrumentedTests.
+Depends on buildLibrary.
-2) Staging.
-Runs instrumented tests on a matrix of emulated Android devices against the library deployed to a staging repository in MavenLocal (~/.m2).
+   1) Runs instrumented tests on a matrix of emulated Android devices against the library deployed to a staging repository in MavenLocal (~/.m2).
+   1) Artifacts test report as instrumentedTestsReport-${{ matrix.api-level }}-${{ matrix.arch }}.tar.

 #### [manualVersionIncrement_{major,minor,patch}.yml](.github/workflows/manualVersionIncrement_major.yml)
 Triggered only manually (`workflow_dispatch`).
 Used to increment project version and commit changes to source control.

 ## Environments

+All defined environments are accessible only in privilegedBuild workflow.

-#### BuildWithDeployToSonatype - (privilegedBuild workflow)
+#### LibrarySignatureWithSonatypeAccess - (buildLibrary job)
-Used by the build job.
 Environment contains the following secrets:
-`SIGNING_KEY`, `SIGNING_PASS` - ASCII armored private key and password.
+`SIGNING_KEY`, `SIGNING_PASS` - ASCII armored private key and password used for signing library artifacts.
 `SONATYPE_USERNAME`, `SONATYPE_PASSWORD` - User token (not the actual login to oss.sonatype.org), obtained through oss.sonatype.org -> Profile -> User Token.

-#### Staging - (privilegedBuild workflow)
-Used by the staging job, which depends on build job.
-Has no need to be an actual environment, because it contains no secrets and no protection rules.
-Is an environment just for clarity.

-#### ReleaseSonatype - (privilegedBuild workflow)
+#### SonatypeAccess - (releaseSonatype job)
-Used by the releaseSonatype job, which depends on staging job.
 Has manual review protection rule, which is used to gate builds.
 Environment contains the following secrets:
 `SONATYPE_USERNAME`, `SONATYPE_PASSWORD` - User token (not the actual login to oss.sonatype.org), obtained through oss.sonatype.org -> Profile -> User Token.

-#### ReleaseGitHub - (privilegedBuild workflow)
+#### TenMinuteWait - (releaseGitHub job)
-Used by the releaseGitHub job, which depends on releaseSonatype job.
+Used by the releaseGitHub job.
 Has a timed gate, to ensure Sonatype release propagation to MavenCentral.

+#### SampleAppKeystore - (buildSampleApp job)
 Environment contains the following secrets:
 `APP_SIGNING_KEYFILE_BASE64`, `APP_SIGNING_PASS`, `APP_SIGNING_ALIAS` - keystore used for sample application signing.

-#### BuildUnprivileged - (unprivilegedBuild workflow)
-Used by the build and staging jobs in the unprivilegedBuild workflow.
-Has no need to be an actual environment, because it contains no secrets and no protection rules.
-Is an environment just for clarity.

 ## Cryptographic signature